arcataroger/awesome-engineering-games/README.md

 [![Awesome](https://awesome.re/badge-flat.svg)](https://awesome.re)

-A curated list of engineering-related video games rated Very Positive or higher on Steam.
+A curated list of some of the best engineering games on PC.
+All titles are rated Very Positive or higher on Steam.

 Games are divided into broad categories based on the type(s) of engineering they're most related to, such as civil engineering, electrical engineering, computer science, etc.